Schechter's research group

 Thermodynamic phases and dynamical properties of glasses

 Glassy dynamics, including phenomena such as slow relaxation and memory, are common to a wide variety of disordered and frustrated systems.
-Some of these systems, for example spin glasses, show also a thermodynamic phase transition to a low temperature glass phase, having long range glass order.
+Some of these systems, for example spin glasses, also show a thermodynamic phase transition to a low temperature glass phase, having long range glass order.
 Other systems, for example structural glasses, show a crossover, within which time scales quickly diverge, yet no thermodynamic transition nor a low temperature glass phase are present.

 Anisotropic dipolar glasses at low dipole concentrations have intrigued much attention, as fluctuations beyond mean field become exceedingly important.
 Using cluster Monte Carlo algorithm we have shown that at all concentrations, however small, a thermodynamic glass phase is present, with the critical temperature being linear in the concentration, in agreement with mean field theory.